Rebate Real Estate in TX

 What is the Process?

-Before you sign any contracts with the builder’s sales associate you must let them know who your realtor is, Cheryl Crawford, License #456419, and who we are with - Crawford Realty, Inc. License# 9005853, email: cherycrawfordSold@gmail.com and phone number: 512-785-1095.
-This will be included in the contract.
+Before you sign any contracts with the builder’s sales associate you must let them know who your realtor is, license number, the name of our company. company license number, phone number and email.
+This will have to be included in the contract.
+You can call us and get all of the information that is needed.

-Once the contract is signed with the builder, you will give a copy to your lender and must tell them you will be receiving a rebate, unless this is a cash transaction (then there is no lender).
-This is done every day, so don’t worry or think the builder or sales person will be offended or charge you more for the house because you have an agent.
+Once the contract is signed with the builder, you will give a copy to your lender and you must tell the lender you will be receiving a rebate, unless this is a cash transaction (then there is no lender).

 Will the Texas home builder charge me more if I have a real estate agent?

 No!
 The commission is built into the sales price, no matter if there is a real estate agent involved or not, they consider it part of their marketing costs.
+This is done every day, so don’t worry or think the builder or salesperson will be offended or charge you more for the house because you have an agent.
 Paying a real estate agent is a lot cheaper than other forms of advertising, which do not always guarantee sales.

 How are Commissions paid to the real estate agent?